pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_using_cloud_credentials/chapter.md

 ![Adding Cloud Type and Cloud Credential to a Method](images/screenshot2.png)

 When a cloud credential is associated with a playbook service or method in this way, the cloud credential values are made available to the playbook via an environmental variable called `OS_CLIENT_CONFIG_FILE`, which points to a YAML file written by the embedded Ansible engine.
-The contents of the yaml file is similar to the following:
+The contents of the yaml file are similar to the following:

 ``` yaml